apinf/platform/INSTALL.md

 ## From Source Code -UNDER REVIEW

-1. Clone APInf fork of umbrella: https://github.com/apinf/api-umbrella and follow the instructions.
+1. Clone APInf fork of umbrella: https://github.com/apinf/api-umbrella and follow the instructions in that repo.
+Easiest way to get started is to follow "With Docker Compose" section below and when you got that working, start exploring options.
 2. Install [Meteor.js](https://www.meteor.com/install)
 3. Clone [Apinf](https://github.com/apinf/platform)
 4. Run `meteor npm install` - using meteor instead npm makes sure the same npm is used that comes with meteor distribution